 This city card is provided by the Nice Côte d’Azur Metropolitain Convention & Visitors Bureau.
 It allows you to discover all the highlights in Nice and around the French Riviera for free or at a discount.
 You’ll have access to several museums, get to ride on the double-decker Nice Le Grand Tour bus, as well as the cute little Muson River 1894 train that goes around the city.
 You can buy the French Riviera Pass online.

-Foto de Kevin.B (CC BY-SA 3.0) modificada
+foto de Kevin.B (CC BY-SA 3.0) modificada

 - 3